Medical teams sent to south India amid deadly virus outbreak

-NEW DELHI (AP) — Officials say a deadly virus has killed at least three people in southern India, and medical teams have been dispatched to the area amid reports that up to six other people could have died from the disease and others are badly ill.
+NEW DELHI (AP) — A deadly virus has killed at least three people in southern India, officials said Monday, with medical teams dispatched to the area amid reports that up to six other people could have died from the disease and others are ill.

-Kerala state health minister K.K.
-Shailaja says the three who died of Nipah virus are all from the same family.
-Nipah, which was first identified during a 1998 outbreak in Malaysia, is often carried by fruit bats, but can also be spread through human-to-human contact, according to the World Health Organization.
+The three fatalities from the Nipah virus were all from the same family, said Kerala state health minister K.K.
+Shailaja.

 There is no vaccine for Nipah, which can cause raging fevers, convulsions and vomiting.
 The only treatment is supportive care to control complications and keep patients comfortable.
+It has a mortality rate of up to 75 percent.

+Media reports say five more people have died from high fevers in recent days, as well as a nurse who had treated people infected with the virus.
+But medical workers have not yet confirmed what killed those people.
+At least eight others sick with Nipah symptoms are being monitored.

 Most Read Nation & World Stories